MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 ---
 author: yvonnedeq
-description: This topic describes the fraud label API. ms.author: v-madeq ms.service: fraud-protection ms.date: 05/20/2019
+description: This topic explains how the labels API enables you to send information to the virtual fraud analyst and scorecard.

+ms.author: v-madeq
+ms.service: fraud-protection
+ms.date: 05/20/2019